yangyzoey/3dtiles/README.md

 $ python server.py
 ```

-Now connect with a webbrowser to the service running on your own laptop: http://127.0.0.1:5000
+Now connect with a web browser to the service running on your own laptop: http://127.0.0.1:5000

 #### Additional Notes:
 Feel free to customise configuration for the application.